legluondunet/MyLittleLutrisScripts/Grand Theft Auto - Vice City/README.md

 Big thanks to people who gave their time to permit us playing this game in the best conditions on Linux.

 ### Technical notes:
-- reVC compiled 21 september 2021 from Github, version: commit a16fcd8
+- reVC Github version commit a16fcd8, compiled 21 september 2021